 Monitoring of nesting status only was conducted at the Tom Gulch, Scotia Bluffs, Holmes Bluff, Shively Bluff, and Clapp Ridge sites as no timber operations were planned within the appropriate disturbance minimization buffers.
-South and West Runenburg were surveyed to determine nesting status and to seasonally restrict any timber operations within the buffers as required.
-McCready Ridge was surveyed concurrent with operations per HCP requirements.
-Survey locations, dates, associated THPs, and status results for 2021 surveys are shown in Table 1.
+Timber operations were completed prior to the breeding season within the 0.5-mile buffers on the South and West Runenburg sites in 2022.
+Survey points were inaccessible early in the season due to high flows on the Van Duzen River, and the sites were surveyed late in the season to in an attempt to determine nesting status.
+McCready Ridge was surveyed concurrent with operations per HCP requirements, but timber operations were completed prior to the second visit.
+The Stitz Creek potential nest cliff was surveyed due to potential timber operations within 0.5-mile, however no operations occurred during the 2022 season.
+Survey locations, dates, associated THPs, and status results for 2022 surveys are shown in Table 1.